StuartLittlefair/rainbow/README.rst

 USAGE
 -----

+The installation will put two

-Operation of the code is controlled by a file named "input.dat".
+Operation of this script is controlled by a file named "input.dat".
 This should be self-documenting.
 The example_data directory contains some data to get you going.